rhyslwells/Data-Archive/content/standardised/interpretability.md

 - **Methodology**: Incorporate techniques that can produce contrastive explanations while maintaining accuracy and fidelity to the model's predictions.
 - **Audience Awareness**: Understanding the audience's social context and prior beliefs is crucial for effective communication of model outcomes.

+- Understand how the model makes predictions.
+- Use techniques like feature importance scores or LIME to explain individual predictions.